LZDQ/NAT_TCP_RST/README.md

 To check whether a router has this problem, you can test with only one local machine and a remote server.
 Establish a netcat connection and specify a source port, and send a bunch of TCP RST with the correct src port and random seq number, without spoofing the ip address.
 Wait for 10 seconds, and check if the connection is still alive by typing something into the nc (in both ends).
 If the other side fails to receive, then there you go

 I will refactor the code and add some parameters to the cmdline.

+### Step 1

+Get a server with a public IP, and connect your client to a router with NAT.

+### Step 2

+Run `nc -lv 8000` on the server (the port is arbitrary).

+### Step 3

+Run `python main_single.py` on the client.
+There are some arguments which will be prompted to enter if you don't specify them in the cmdline.

+To see the arguments, run `python main_single.py --help`.